MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 #### Your responsibilities

-Ensure Azure Activity logs, Diagnostics settings, are retained in queryable state for three months, and data older than that is archived.

 Logs are not available indefinitely.
-Ensure Azure Activity logs, diagnostics settings are retained and can be queried.
-Specify the three-month retention period when you enable diagnostic setting for your resources.
-Use Azure Storage Accounts for long-term archival, which can be used for audits or offline analysis.
-Implement your long-term/archival solution to align with the principle of write-once, read-many.
+Ensure that Azure activity logs and diagnostic settings are retained and can be queried.
+Specify a three-month retention period when you enable diagnostic settings for your resources.
+Use Azure storage accounts for long-term archiving, so they can be used for audits or offline analysis.
+Implement your long-term archiving solution to align with the principle of write once, read many.

 ### Requirement 10.8